THORChain Review 2026: Is Native Cross-Chain Worth the Risk?

 Network Fee0.02 RUNEPer THORChain transaction

-Slip FeeVariableBased on pool depth
+Slip FeeVariableBased on pool depth and trade size

-Affiliate Fee0-1%If using affiliate interface
+Affiliate Fee0-10%If using affiliate interface

 Total Swap Cost: Typical swap costs 0.1-0.5% all-in, depending on: